duglin/xreg-github/README.md

 - remove entities from cache upon delete
 - test creating a resource + lots of versions w/o ?defaultversionid-should fail
   - PUT ../f1   POST .../f1/versions   POT .../versions
+- Split the model.verify stuff so it doesn't verify the data unless asked to